 Caesar salad

-After having this, I could see why everyone ordered this as an appetizer.
+After having this, I could see why everyone ordered it as an appetizer.
 I’m not a fan of Caesar salad dressings.
-Not only because of the high caloric intake, but because it overpowers the salad ingredients.
-The Caesar salad at Horses however, was executed brilliantly.
+Not only because of the high caloric intake, but because it overpowers the ingredients of the salad.
+The Caesar salad at Horses however, was brilliantly executed.
 When the waiter brought it to me, he suggested adding a little bit of black pepper, which he proceeded to do with a big pepper grinder.

-As I’m writing this, I can remember very vividly how flavorful it was.
-I definitely recommend ordering this as an appetizer.
+As I’m writing this, I can remember very vividly how flavorful and unique this was.
+I definitely recommend ordering this as an appetizer!

 Cheeseburger and fries